 How to Improve at Chess – Endgame Techniques

-Endgame is not very essential as a beginner.
+Endgame is not very essential for a beginner.
 But is also very important to know basic endgame positions.
-The most beginner will find endgame boring.
+Most beginner will find the endgame boring.
 In reality, also, the endgame is very boring to study.
 Sometimes you have to do boring stuff to get better.
 Following are a few tips to improve at chess.

 Understand basic endgame positions

-Learning basic endgames positions is essential.
+Learning basic endgame positions is essential.
 You can learn easily by watching youtube videos or learning through articles.
-Chess.com also provides drills feature where you can play that position with endgames.
+Chess.com also provides a drills feature where you can play that position with endgames.
 Following are some basic endgame postions any beginner must know

 - Checkmate with king vs king and rook